makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 She stretched almost luxuriously, careful not to melt out of range of the badger's wide paws.
 It was unusual for her to relax under touch, rather than tense up.
 Even when the touch felt good, it usually brought with it tension, if not anxiety.
 She was keen to enjoy what she could.

 "When we started to get closer," Malina murmured, muzzle resting against Sélène's cheek.
-"I would think a lot about how soft you'd be."
+"I would think a lot about how soft you must be."

 Sélène perked an ear up.
 "Soft?"